-Instagram is one of the newest Social Media platforms and a great way to promote your business.
-Use images and videos to promote your brand or product.
+Instagram can be one of the best Social Media platforms to promote your business.
+Giving you a huge ROI.
+By using images and videos to promote your brand or products.

-You have created an Instagram business account and linked it to your Facebook page.
-It is an amazing way to reach potential customers.
-Making sense of the Insights section of your Instagram account may not be as rewarding.
+It is an amazing way to reach new customers.
+Making sense of the Insights section of your Instagram account may not be as easy.

-Instagram is still one of the new kids on the block in terms of social media platforms.
-It’s growth is nothing short of astronomical.
-Many of the younger generations have dismissed some of the older platforms such as Facebook and Twitter in favour of Instagram.
 It’s focus on image and video sharing is great for niches such as fitness and exercise.
-Luckily Instragram’s owner Facebook has kept the number of metrics small and specific too.
+Luckily Instragram’s owner Meta has kept the number of metrics small and specific too.

 This is where Elementary Analytics comes in.
-You need to keep and eye on Instagram insights..
+You need to keep an eye on Instagram insights.
 Helping you see how your posts and campaigns are increasing your followers.
-In turn driving traffic to your website.
+In turn, this drives traffic to your website.